clintcolding/clintcolding.github.io/_posts/2017-07-10-browse-datastore-with-powercli.md

 $DS = Get-Datastore MyDatastore

 New-PSDrive -Location $DS -Name ds -PSProvider VimDatastore -root "\"

+Set-Location ds:\
 ~~~

-After that you can `cd ds:\` and `dir`, `Copy-DatastoreItem`, `Remove-Item`, etc. Basically any command you can run against a file system, you can run against a datastore.
+After that you can `dir`, `Copy-DatastoreItem`, `Remove-Item`, etc. Basically any command you can run against a file system, you can run against a datastore.